-During Phases I and II, inclusiveness and the enhanced level of collaboration brought a renewed, strengthened approach to developing potential solutions for a more efficient and effective wildland fire management across the United States in the future.
+During Phases I and II, inclusiveness and the enhanced level of collaboration brought a renewed, strengthened approach to developing potential solutions that may ultimately lessen longtime tensions experienced in some locations and result in more efficient and effective wildland fire management across the United States in the future.
 This national report summarizes regional ideas to conclude Phase II and sets the stage for Phase III of the Cohesive Strategy.